Gothenburg Horse Show

 Seven times the final has been settled in Gothenburg, the latest in 2013.
 In 1998 the Swedish rider Louise Nathorst/Walk on Top won, which was very popular in Gothenburg and in the whole of indeed.

 The winner of the final, 2013, was Helen Langehanenberg/Damon Hill NRV.

 Scandinavium is one of the top indoor arenas in northern Europe.
 It is annually hosting a large number of conserts, shows, sports events, exhibitions and fairs that attract large crowds all year.

 The tradition goes on

-In April 2013 Gothenburg Horse Show will present the Finals of the FEI World Cup™ series in dressage as well as in jumping.
-It will be the 37th consecutive horse show in the Scandinavium arena.
-It will also be the first time we host two finals in the same year.
+In April 2013 Gothenburg Horse Show presented the Finals of the FEI World Cup™ series in dressage as well as in jumping.
+It was the 37th consecutive horse show in the Scandinavium arena.
+It was also the first time two finals was hosted in the same year.

 Gothenburg Horse Show 2013 included the World Cup Jumping Final, which “came back home” to Gothenburg for its 35th anniversary where it all started back in 1979.
 It was a bigger show than ever and the visitors were counted to more than 90,700 during this 5-day event.
 It was the 13th jumping final that was held in Gothenburg.